-- There is often more than one predisposing and precipitating factor - The underlying cause may be a number of potentially reversible conditions - Regular presentations may be associated with a worsening prognosis - Makes other problems such as pain much harder to assess and treat - Because symptoms fluctuate, best to assess for regularly rather than intermittently to detect changes in usual behavior.
+- There is often more than one predisposing and precipitating factor - The underlying cause may be a number of potentially reversible conditions - Makes other problems such as pain much harder to assess and treat - Because symptoms may fluctuate, may need to assess repeatedly over time to detect changes.

-While assessing for possible depression, providers can use the PHQ 2/9 PowerForm.
-Some differentiating features between delirium, dementia, and depression are listed in the table below:
+While assessing for possible depression, providers can use the PHQ-2/9 Ad Hoc Form.
+Some differentiating features between delirium, dementia, and depression are listed in the table below

-FEATURE DELIRIUM DEMENTIA DEPRESSION ONSET ACUTE GRADUAL (YEARS) EITHER GRADUAL OR SCALE COURSE TRANSIENT/REVERSIBLE PROGRESSIVE/IRREVERSIBLE SLOWLY FLUCTUATING/REVERSIBLE COMMON COGNITIVE DEFICIT ATTENTION MEMORY CONCENTRATION ATTENTION IMPAIRED NORMAL VARIABLE MEMORY IMPAIRED RECENT AND IMMEDIATE IMPAIRED RECENT AND REMOTE SELECTIVE IMPAIRMENT PERCEPTION IMPAIRED USUALLY NORMAL NORMAL PSYCHOMOTOR BEHAVIOR VERY ACTIVE OR UNUSUALLY STILL AND QUIET NORMAL/LOSS OF COORDINATION AGITATION/SLOWED SPEECH SOMETIMES SLURRED USUALLY NORMAL NORMAL, SLOWED
+FEATURE DELIRIUM DEMENTIA DEPRESSION ONSET ACUTE GRADUAL (YEARS) EITHER GRADUAL OR SCALE COURSE TRANSIENT/REVERSIBLE PROGRESSIVE/IRREVERSIBLE SLOWLY FLUCTUATING/REVERSIBLE COMMON COGNITIVE DEFICIT ATTENTION MEMORY CONCENTRATION ATTENTION IMPAIRED NORMAL VARIABLE MEMORY IMPAIRED RECENT AND IMPAIRED RECENT AND SELECTIVE IMPAIRMENT IMMEDIATE REMOTE PERCEPTION IMPAIRED USUALLY NORMAL NORMAL